Powell's Books: Powell's City of Books

+Former locations

+In the 1980s, Powell's had a location across from Washington Square Mall in Tigard.
+This was the chain's second location.
+This location was eventually replaced by their Cedar Hills Crossing location.

+From 1985 to 2005, Powell's operated a travel bookstore in Downtown at Pioneer Courthouse Square.

+Powell's formerly operated two specialty locations.
+Powell's Technical Books, which contained books on math, science, computing, engineering, construction, and transportation, was located adjacent to their flagship store in Downtown.
+Powell's Books for Home & Garden was located adjacent to the Hawthorne store.
+Both locations were closed, in 2010 and 2020, respectively, due to decreasing in-person sales of these types of books.
+Their collections were consolidated into the other locations.

 Labor relations

 In 1991, following some post-holiday lay-offs, some of Powell's employees formed an organizing committee, seeking to become part of the Oregon Public Employees Union (OPEU).
-They got more than 35% of the employees to sign union cards but chose not to file for a union certification election because less than 65% had signed, a threshold suggested by the OPEU.
+They succeeded in getting more than 35% of the workers to sign union cards, but because less than 65% of them had done so—the OPEU's suggested threshold—they decided not to file for a union certification election.
 In response to issues identified by the organizing employees, Powell's updated and expanded its employee handbook in April 1992 with changes that addressed processes for problem solving and grievances, the probation and termination procedure, and other employee assistance, among other changes.

-In September 1998, email from Powell's managers announcing reductions in employee's wage increases prompted the creation of a new organizing committee of 26 employees.
+In September 1998, an email from Powell's managers announcing reductions in employee's wage increases prompted the creation of a new organizing committee of 26 employees.
 They chose the International Longshore and Warehouse Union (ILWU) because they could charter their own self-governing local union which would include about 350 employees serving in a variety of jobs in all stores and in the Internet, corporate, and shipping departments.
-By March 1999, they filed for a union certification election with the National Labor Relations Board.
+By March 1999, they had filed for a union certification election with the National Labor Relations Board.
 A month later, by a vote of 161–155, ILWU Local 5 became official.

 In September 1999, ILWU Local 5 met for the first time with Powell's management, to begin the contract bargaining process.
 After some early successes, 2000 saw a slowdown in the discussions, followed by rallies, filings of unfair labor practices, an unsuccessful decertification campaign, a one-day shutdown of the shipping department (accompanied by the slashing of a van's tire), and federal mediation.
 A three-year contract was finally announced in August 2000.